SanketKaluskar/SummarizerApi/ReadMe.md

 | Worker (SubTerra) |  N | Y | N | N |

 RBAC Matrix.
 Column titles are Organizations/Projects.
-Rows are Roles/Attributes
+Rows are Roles.

+ABAC is not shown in this Matrix.

 ### API Controller

-We also create an API Controller (SummarizerController) to accept user requests and to orchestrate other components processing the requests.
+We create an API Controller (SummarizerController) to accept user requests and to orchestrate other components processing the requests.
 SummarizerController receives user queries, validates JWT claims, retrieves filtered chunks via IChunkRepository, invokes ISemanticSearchService for relevance scoring, and passes relevant chunks to ILLMService for summarization.